pglez82/docker_solid_example/README.md

 * We copy the application will be copied from local to the `/usr/src/app` dir in the image.
 * We install the dependencies defined in `packages.json` using `npm install`.
 * We copy the configuration file `config.json` (here we are using the default configuration but obviously this could be changed).
 * We generate a new self-signed certificate using `openssl`.
-This is only valid for development and for production we would have to get a valid certificate.
+This is only valid for development and for production we would have to get a valid certificate (see details [here](https://github.com/solid/node-solid-server).
 * We start the server.

 If we want to test the server, we just need to run: